Recipe Overview

 Are you a salsa fan?
 I sure am!
 I can totally make a meal out of chips and salsa.
 Put a basket of chips in front of me and watch out!
 The problem is, a meal of chips and salsa doesn’t have a lot of nutritional value.

-Tada!
+Ta-da!
 Black bean corn salsa comes to the rescue.
 Chock full of healthy beans (protein!) and colorful veggies, this salsa is filling and nutritious.
 Guess what?
 A half cup serving only has 85 calories!
 It’s practically guilt free.

 And does it taste good?
 You betcha!
 Would I make you eat something that doesn’t taste good?
 I don’t think so (although my kids would probably disagree).

-You may have purchased black bean corn salsa at your grocery store.
+So much better than store-bought salsa!
+Homemade black bean corn salsa isn’t anything like that black bean corn salsa you may have purchased at your grocery store.
 It usually comes in a jar much like regular salsa.
 Yeah, and it pretty much tastes like canned salsa with a few beans and corn kernels thrown in.
-Not too exciting, to say the least.
+It’s not too exciting.
+Let’s just say, you’re in for a real treat with this easy salsa recipe.

-Homemade black bean corn salsa isn’t anything like that salsa.
-It’s more like a scoopable salad, similar to pico de gallo, with lots of fresh tomatoes, onions, peppers, and cilantro.
-Freshly squeezed lime juice with a bit of warm cumin is the only dressing; there’s no added oil or artificial ingredients.
+A salsa that’s almost a salad.
+Black bean corn salsa is more like a scoopable salad, or a dip, somewhat similar to pico de gallo, with lots of fresh tomatoes, onions, peppers, and cilantro.
+I’ve added canned black beans and corn kernels to the mix.
+Freshly squeezed lime juice with a bit of warm cumin is the only dressing in this salsa; there’s no added oil or artificial ingredients.

+Versatile.
 This salsa is not just for chips.
 Keep reading for lots more ways to enjoy black bean corn salsa.
 I could eat it just plain.

-• Black Beans: Canned black beans make this dip super easy.
+- Black Beans: Canned black beans make this dip super easy.
 You can substitute pinto beans if you prefer.
 Rinse the beans in a colander with cool running water until the water runs clear before adding them to the dip.

-• Tomatoes: I usually use Roma tomatoes for this dip because they are meatier and not as juicy.
+- Tomatoes: I usually use Roma tomatoes for this dip because they are meatier and not as juicy.
 Grape or cherry tomatoes are fine if you cut them into halves or quarters.
 If fresh tomatoes aren’t available, use a can of diced tomatoes, drained well.

-• Red Onion: Red onion is perfect for this salsa but a sweet onion such as Vidalia is good, too.
+- Red Onion: Red onion is perfect for this salsa but a sweet onion such as Vidalia is good, too.

-• Cilantro: Fresh cilantro is a must for salsa.
+- Cilantro: Fresh cilantro is a must for salsa.
 Use the leaves and tender stems.

-• Fresh Lime Juice: One lime will give you just enough juice.
+- Fresh Lime Juice: One lime will give you just enough juice.

-• Cumin: This earthy spice is added to many southwestern style recipes.
+- Cumin: This earthy spice is added to many southwestern style recipes.

-• Salt & Pepper: Season the salsa to taste.
+- Salt & Pepper: Season the salsa to taste.

 How To Make Black Bean Corn Salsa